LeoChen21/LeoC.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-This serves as a documentation of all that I've done.
+This serves as a presentation of my journey through software engineering.

 ![](images/Hero-Image.png)